lwilletts/fwm/README.md

 # fwm

-wmutils scripts to be used by themselves or with a simple window manager that doesn't get in the way.
+wmutils scripts to be used by themselves to provide a full environment or with a simple window manager that doesn't get in the way.

 Dependencies:
 - [core](https://github.com/wmutils/core)